afollestad/material-dialogs/README.md

  or `android:colorAccent` (for the Material theme) in your Activity's theme.

 There's also a global theming attribute as shown in the Global Theming section of this README: `md_widget_color`.

+Due to limitations, this only works correctly on API 22 (Android 5.1 Lollipop) and above.

 ---